 The most common adverse reactions in patients treated with DALVANCE were nausea (4.7%), headache (3.8%), and diarrhea

 There have been no adequate and well-controlled studies with DALVANCE in pregnant or nursing women.

 DALVANCE should only be used if the potential benefit justifies the potential risk in these populations.

-impairment (Child-Pugh Class B or C) as no data are available to determine the appropriate dosing
+(Child-Pugh Class B or C) as no data are available to determine the appropriate dosing in these patients.